 Tamanu oil helps speed wound healing, has high amounts of cancer fighting polyphenols, and has even been shown to fight HIV infections.
 In this study, wounds healed 1.3- 2.1 times faster when tamanu was used.
 Tamanu oil helps skin to regenerate better, and even boosts collagen and glycosaminoglycan production for reduced wrinkles and firmer skin.

 As if that wasn’t enough, tamanu is even being studied for use as an alternative fuel source.
 Though personally I’d rather just ride a bike and save this precious tamanu oil for my skin.
 It can also be used as part of a bug repellant blend.
 When combined with a blend of essential oils, including patchouli, it works just as well as DEET to repel barn flies.
 When just the patchouli was used, it did help some, but adding tamanu oil really amplified the effects.

 Scratch Mommy Founder Jess uses certified organic tamanu oil in a couple of products in her handcrafted skincare line, Pronounce Skincare.
 Tamanu oil is featured in her nourishing Skin Salve and also in her DeFunkifying Deodorant.

-Jess also sells certified organic tamanu oil in the apothecary, so you can create this Restorative Tamanu Salt Scrub at home.
+Jess also sells certified organic tamanu oil in the Pronounce Herbal Boutique, so you can create this Restorative Tamanu Salt Scrub at home.
 When you search here in the blog you’ll find several other DIY recipes that utilize tamanu oil…so you’ll have plenty of ways to utilize this restorative, nourishing carrier oil.